29988122/Fate-Grand-Order_Lua/README.md

 ### Syntax error: unexpected symbol near '燎:
 This error shows up when you save FGO_XX_REGULAR.lua using UTF-8-BOM encoding.

-Download [Notepad++](https://notepad-plus-plus.org/) or a similar editor and save it using UTF-8 encoding instead.
+Download [Notepad++](https://notepad-plus-plus.org/) or a similar editor and save it using UTF-8 encoding **without BOM** instead.

 ![notepad-utf8](https://user-images.githubusercontent.com/4316326/48924293-944ab400-ee9d-11e8-869e-37a0a3456ff9.png)

 ## Feature requests:
-Any feature request or bugreport are welcomed.
-Please create a new issue and I'll do my best!
+Any feature request or bug report is welcome.
+Please create a new issue and I'll do my best.

-有功能需要加入，腳本有問題，請去上面的issue討論版發新的討論文章，我會盡力做到。

-バグとか機能要望とかは大歓迎。issue掲示板で新たなスレを立ち上げてください。

 Enjoy the game!